Key takeaways

 What’s the easiest credit card to get?

-Secured credit cards are often available without a credit check, which could make them easy to get.
-If you’re looking for a card with no credit check, consider the Chime® Credit Builder Secured Visa® Credit Card.
+Secured credit cards are often available without a credit check, which can make them easier to obtain.
+If you’re looking for a card with no credit check, consider Chime Card.